Managing Persuasion Robustly: The Optimality of Quota Rules: Proofs of Auxiliary Results

-\begin{proof}[Proof of \cref{lem:worst_info_quota}] We first show that there exists a signal structure with binary signals that maximizes the principal's regret.
+\begin{proof}[Proof of \cref{lem:worst_info_quota}] Note that by pooling the signals such that the optimal actions given the posterior beliefs are the same, the optimal payoff remains unchanged while the expected payoff of any quota rule weakly decreases.
+Therefore, there exists an information structure with binary signals that maximizes the receiver's (generalized) regret.

-For any signal structure $\info$, let $S_0$ be the set of posterior beliefs such that action $0$ is the weakly optimal action, and $S_1$ be the the set of posterior beliefs such that action $1$ is the uniquely optimal action.
-Consider another signal structure $\info'$ with binary signal $\{0,1\}$ by pooling all signals in $S_0$ into $0$ and all signals in $S_1$ into $1$.
-Note that $\opt(\info) = \opt(\info')$ since pooling posteriors with the same optimal action does not change the optimal expected payoff of the receiver.
-Moreover, pooling signals weakly decreases the expected payoff of any quota rule.
-Thus, the expected regret weakly increases.

-Next we show that there exists a binary partition signal structure that maximizes the principal's regret.
-Let $\chi(\state,s)$ be the joint distribution over states and signals for any $\state\in\states$ and $s\in\{0,1\}$.
-Let $\hat{\states}_s = \{\states: \chi(\state,s) > 0\}$ for any $s\in\{0,1\}$.
-Denote the posterior mean given signal $0$ and $1$ by $m_0$ and $m_1$ respectively.
-Note that it is without loss of generality to assume that $m_0\leq m_1$.
-Let $\indiff$ be the posterior mean such that the receiver is indifferent between action 0 and 1.
-If $m_0\geq \indiff$ or $m_1\leq \indiff$, by pooling two signals into one signal, i.e, by considering another signal structure $\hat{\chi}(\state,0)=0$ and $\hat{\chi}(\state,1)=1$ for all $\state\in\states$, the optimal payoff remains unchanged while the expected payoff given the quota rule weakly decreases.
-Thus the regret weakly increases.
-Note that signal structure $\hat{\chi}$ corresponds to the degenerate case of binary partition signal structure where one of the signals occurs with probability $0$.
+Next we show that there exists a binary partition information structure that maximizes the receiver's regret.
+Let $\chi(\state,s)$ be the joint distribution over $\state\in\states$ and $s\in\{0,1\}$.
+Let $\hat{\states}_s = \{\state\in\states: \chi(\state,s) > 0\}$ for any $s\in\{0,1\}$.
+Denote the posterior mean given signal $s$ by $m_s$.
+Note that it is without loss to assume that $m_0\leq m_1$.
+Let $\indiff$ be the posterior mean such that the receiver is indifferent between action 0 and~1.
+If $m_0\geq \indiff$ or $m_1\leq \indiff$, by pooling two signals into one, the optimal payoff remains unchanged while the expected payoff given the quota rule weakly decreases.
+Thus the regret weakly increases.\footnote{This corresponds to the degenerate case of binary partition information structure where one of the signals occurs with probability $0$.}

 Now we focus on the case where $m_0<\indiff<m_1$.
 Let $p_s = \sum_{\state\in\states} \chi(\state,s)$ be the probability signal $s$ is sent.
 We first consider the case where the quota $\quota \geq p_1$.
 The case where $\quota \leq p_1$ can be proved analogously.